reportportal/docs/docs/installation-steps/DeployReportPortalDockerLinuxMac.md

 sidebar_label: Deploy with Docker on Linux/Mac
 ---

-# Deploy with Docker ReportPortal
+# Deploy with Docker on Linux/Mac

 ReportPortal can be easily deployed using Docker Compose.